the-events-calendar/image-widget/readme.txt

 = 4.2 =

 * Security - Prevent direct access to directories (thank you @ramiy)
-* Translations - Remove po/mo files, migrate to translate.wordpress.org
+* Translations - Remove po/mo files, migrate to translate.wordpress.org language packs
 * Feature - Add support for the rel attribute
 * Feature - Adding an opt-in integration with Freemius